 The olives and the optional pimentos (if you’re using them) are then stirred in and allowed to heat through.
 I didn’t have any pimentos for this batch.
 This was a shame, because the red really makes it look so much prettier.
 This can also be made with red or yellow bell peppers instead of green.

 Once this step is completed, it’s ready to serve.
 This is a delicious and simple side dish that goes well with whatever type of meat you’re serving.
 For a complete meal, some precooked, and chopped meat can be stirred into the pan along with the rice.
-I often toss leftover chopped meat into leftover rice O’Brien to take to work for lunch.
+I often toss leftover meat, chopped into bite sized pieces, into leftover rice O’Brien to take to work for lunch.

 Here’s the printable recipe.
 Give it a try and let us know what you think.